reims2/reims2-docs/src/philscore.md

 1. The conditions in `calcSingleEyePhilscore` could be evaluated independently, rather than skipping some if others apply.
 2. The rationale for improving the score more in condition 2 if the cylinder delta is larger is unclear.
 3. The rationale for improving the score more in condition 4 if the difference is larger is unclear.

+### In General

+Converting the PhilScore to a percentage or a more intuitive scale could be beneficial.
+This would make it easier to understand the quality of the match without prior knowledge.

+For example: a PhilScore of 0 could be a 100% match, and a score of 4 could be 0 %, with linear interpolation in between (so a score of 2 would be 50%).
+We can also do a more complex mapping than just linear, but this could be a good start.